-Our buzz-building marketing packages are designed to give you an all-inclusive hands-off approach to managing your online marketing.
-They run on monthly plans, and if you decide to cancel your plan, we will happily train you on how to continue your buzz-building efforts.
+Our buzz-building marketing packages are designed to give you an all-inclusive, hands-off approach to managing your online marketing.
+They run on monthly plans, and if you decide to cancel your plan, we will happily train you on how to continue succeeding with content, SEO, and social media.

 Still on the fence about hiring a virtual marketing company?